NrgXnat/xsync/README.md

    * set the Sync Retry Interval and Maximum Retries in case Xsync encounters problems communicating with the Destination XNAT.
 These default to 2 Hours and 2 respectively.

    * set the Token Refresh Interval.
 Xsync uses tokens from the Destination XNAT to communicate.
 These tokens are refreshed by default every 10 hours.

+# Datatype Tranformation Before Sync #

+Xsync replaces ID references (subject, image session etc) as it transfers entities to the Remote XNAT.
+If a datatype is modelled in a manner which contains these IDs in fields, Xsync does not replace values in these fields.
+This may break the expectation of consumers of DataType on the Remote XNAT.
+The icr:roiCollectionData is one such data-model.
+It contains a field subjectID.

+To overcome this problem, as per Xsync version 1.3.5+, any datatype which is modelled in such a way that it contains references to ID's in subfields other than XNAT schema for the base type (eg XnatImageAssessor), create a class like so:

+package org.nrg.xnat.xsync.transformer.datatype;

+import java.util.Map;

+import org.nrg.xdat.om.XnatExperimentdata;
+import org.nrg.xnat.xsync.annotation.DatatypeTransformerAnnotation;
+import org.nrg.xnat.xsync.transformer.SyncTransformerI;
+import org.springframework.stereotype.Component;

+import lombok.extern.slf4j.Slf4j;

+/**
+ * @author Mohana Ramaratnam (mohanakannan9@gmail.com)
+ *
+ * This class is responsible for modifying the fields within the icr:ROICollection
+ * to replace subject_id and other fields.
+ *
+ */
+@Component
+@DatatypeTransformerAnnotation(xsiType="icr:roiCollectionData")
+@Slf4j
+public class ICRRoiCollectionPreSyncTransformer implements SyncTransformerI {

+	private final String myXsiType = "icr:roiCollectionData";

+	public void transform(XnatExperimentdata exp, Map<String, String> attributes) {
+		if (myXsiType.equals(exp.getXSIType())) {
+			//Your action to replace values required from attributes
+			//The keys in the attributes are from the class
+			//org.nrg.xnat.xsync.transformer.TransformerHelper
+		}
+	}
+}

 # Other Tips #